wjpearson/tensorflow_fits/README.md

 ===================
 This repo contains python scripts to load data from [FITS (Flexible Image Transfer System)](https://en.wikipedia.org/wiki/FITS) into Tensorflow 2.x's `tf.data.Dataset`.
-It currently will load images or binary tables from a specified HDU (i.e. your fits file can have multiple extensions).
+It currently will load images, binary tables or ascii tables from a specified HDU (i.e. your fits file can have multiple extensions).
 My plan was to have it work like Tensorflow's built in functions to read images.

 The functions require a byte string of your FITS file, which can be generated from Tensorflow's `tf.io.read_file(file_path)` function.